OlgaGolovneva/MST/README.md

 Another algorithm uses the MST library method to compute an approximate solution to the Metric Travelling Salesman Problem (TSP).
 This class implements the 2-approximation algorithm for Metric version of TSP by Kou, Markowsky, and Berman ["A fast algorithm for Steiner trees."
 Acta informatica 15.2 (1981): 141-145.].
 It always returns a cycle that is at most twice as long as an optimal cycle: C ≤ 2 · OPT.

-The algorithm guarantees 2-approximation only for Metric graphs, i.e., graphs where edge weights satisfy triangle inequality: w(A,B)+w(B,C) >= w(A,C).
+The algorithm guarantees 2-approximation only for Metric graphs, i.e., graphs where edge weights satisfy triangle inequality:   w(A,C) ≤ w(A,B) + w(B,C).
 In particular, if edges represent distances between points in any Euclidean space (R^n), they do satisfy triangle inequality.